Heel Pain - Plantar Fasciitis: Revision 2014

-Physical Agents – there is conflicting evidence for the physical agents.
+Physical Agents - there is conflicting evidence for the physical agents.
 Conflicting evidence means that there are some studies that stay certain modalities work and some studies that have found no difference between groups of people that used the same modalities.
-These may or may not help.
+The following is a list of different modalities that may or may not help.

 Low-level Laser - may help to reduce pain and activity limitations in people with plantar fasciitis.

 When you read at some clinics that use 'Laser Therapy', low-level laser is what they are advertising.
 It may be helpful for plantar fasciitis.

 Phonophoresis is the use of ultrasound to enhance the delivery of topically applied drugs.
 Phonophoresis has been used in an effort to enhance the absorption of topically applied analgesics and anti-inflammatory agents through the therapeutic application of ultrasound.

 Phonophoresis with ketoprofen gel may help to reduce pain in people with plantar fasciitis.

 Ultrasound - this physical agent cannot be recommended for people with plantar fasciitis.
 There are no high-quality evidence/studies to support the use of therapeutic ultrasound for treatment.

 Footwear - there is weak evidence to say that some footwear choices may help to decrease the pain.
 There are two suggestions: rocker bottom shoe with foot orthoses and rotate your shoes, have more than one pair, for people that stand for long periods of time.